odayakanaasa/zitronenstrasse/README_todo.md

 #### MAP VUE PLUGIN: check if possible to use it with place ID

 #### MAP LOAD ONCE: check if possible to load it ONCE, maybe on layout

-#### MAP LOAD 10by10: check if we break array in sub arrays with bigger time out looks better

 #### MAP COMPONENT: set the JS code more modular